systemslab/popper-paper/paper/paper.md

 In @Sec:toolkit we provided a list of tools for every category of the generic experimentation workflow (@Fig:exp_workflow) that comply with the two properties given above.
-In general, tools that are hard to script e.g. because they don't provide a command-line interface (can only interact via GUI) or they only have a programmatic API for a non-interpreted language, are beyond the scope of Popper.
+In general, tools that are hard to script e.g. because they do not provide a command-line interface (can only interact via GUI) or they only have a programmatic API for a non-interpreted language, are beyond the scope of Popper.